ory/keto/docs/docs/examples/cat-videos.md

 title: Cat Videos Application Example
 ---

 This example describes a video sharing service.
-Videos are organized in directories.
+The individual videos are organized in directories.
 Every directory has an owner and every video has the same owner as it's parent directory.
-The owner has elevated privileges about the video which are not modeled individually in Ory Keto.
-The only other privilege we are modeling in this example is view access.
-Every owner has view access to their objects, but this can be granted to other users as well.
-The application interprets the special `*` user ID as any user (even anonymous).
-Note that Ory Keto does not interpret this subject any different from other subjects.
+The owner has elevated privileges about the video files that are not modeled individually in Ory Keto.
+The only other privilege modeled in this example is "view access."
+Every owner has view access to their objects, and this privilege can be granted to other users as well.
+The Ory Keto application interprets the special `*` user ID as any user (even anonymous).
+Note that Ory Keto does not interpret this subject any differently from other subjects.
 It also does not know anything about directory structures or induced ownership.

 ## Starting the Example